rinkaaan/ImportableGradlePackagesDemo/README.md

 ## Setup

+1. Configure gradle to use AWS CodeArtifact repository using `aws codeartifact get-authorization-token`.
+Relevant documentation [here](https://docs.aws.amazon.com/codeartifact/latest/ug/maven-gradle.html).
-1. Set up importing and dependent packages in same directory.
+2. Set up importing and dependent packages in same directory.
+3. Update gradle.properties to include `codeartifact.auth_token`.
+4. Publish imported package to CodeArtifact repository by running `./gradlew publish`.
-2. Update importing package's package.json to include the dependent package as a dependency.
-Include both local path and namespace:version but use only one while leaving the other commented out.
-Also set up GitHub Gradle registry and update gradle.properties to include `gpr.user` and `gpr.key` (relevant docs are [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package)).
+5. Update importing package's package.json to include the dependent package as a dependency.
+Include both local path and CodeArtifact dependency but use only one while leaving the other commented out.
-3. Publish imported package to GitHub Gradle registry by running `./gradlew publish`.
-This pushes the built JAR to e.g. `https://maven.pkg.github.com/rinkaaan/ImportablePackage/com/nguylinc/importablepackage/0.1.0/importablepackage-0.1.0.jar`.
-4. Run `./gradlew build` in the importing package.
+6. Run `./gradlew build` in the importing package.

 ## Usage - npm install

 1. Download importing and dependent packages in same directory.
-Download importing package only if you just want to use version from git repo url.
+Download importing package only if you just want to use version from CodeArtifact.
 2. Make sure the namespace:version dependency is commented out and the local path dependency is uncommented in `build.gradle.kts`.
 3. Run `./gradlew build` in the importing package.